ariaandika/tcp-programming/readme.md

 # Port Discoveries

+there is 2 options, currently option 1 is used

+## Option 1, use core utils

+using `ss -tln` to list listening tcp ports, then find ports between 4000 to 4020 where its not used

+## Option 2, brute force

 when a single program spin up, it will try to bind to port 4000, if it fail, retry with 4001 and so on.